Introduction

 Patients will generally present with sudden onset severe unilateral testicular pain.
 This is often associated with nausea and vomiting, secondary to the pain.
 Referred abdominal pain can also occur.

-On examination, the testis will have a high position* (compared the contralateral side) with a horizontal lie.
+On examination, the testis will have a high position* (compared to the contralateral side) with a horizontal lie.
 It can also appear swollen and will be extremely tender.

 Classically, the cremasteric reflex is absent and pain continues despite elevation of the testicle, termed a negative Prehn’s sign (whilst in epididymo-orchitis, Prehn’s test is often positive).